quickapps/docs/en/designers/themes.rst

 files from views.
 The ``content`` block contains the contents of the rendered view.

-Although ``default.ctp`` layout should be enough for most cases, QuickAppsCMS may use different layouts depending on the situation, for example when rendering the user’s login form ``login.ctp`` **will be used if exists**, here is a list of layouts your theme might define:
+Although ``default.ctp`` layout should be enough for most cases, QuickAppsCMS may use different layouts depending on the situation, for example when rendering the user’s login form the ``login.ctp`` layout **will be used if exists**, here is a list of layouts your theme might define:

--  ``default.ctp``: This is the default layout, if none of the listed below exists this layout will be used by default.
+-  default.ctp: This is the default layout, if none of the listed below exists this layout will be used by default.

--  ``login.ctp``: Used when rendering user’s login screen.
+-  login.ctp: Used when rendering user’s login screen.

--  ``ajax.ctp``: Used when rendering AJAX responses
+-  ajax.ctp: Used when rendering AJAX responses.

--  ``error.ctp``: When an error is reached; 404, 500, etc
+-  error.ctp: When an error is reached; 404, 500, etc.

 Layout’s Header
 ---------------